MicrosoftDocs/powerquery-docs/powerquery-docs/power-query-what-is-power-query.md

 ## Transformations

 The transformation engine in Power Query includes many prebuilt transformation functions that can be used through the graphical interface of the Power Query Editor.
 These transformations can be as simple as removing a column or filtering rows, or as common as using the first row as a table header.
-There are also advanced transformation options such as merge, append, group by, pivot, and unpivot.<!--You don't need "and so on" if you say "such as."-->
+There are also advanced transformation options such as merge, append, group by, pivot, and unpivot.

 All these transformations are made possible by choosing the transformation option in the menu, and then applying the options required for that transformation.
 The following illustration shows a few of the transformations available in Power Query Editor.